 What??
-Simply not receive paper bills in the mail.
+Simply elect not to receive paper bills in the mail.
 Less decisions!
 Less paperwork to organize!

-So save yourself time and space by having less paper work to organise, as well as saving on money and trees!
+Save yourself time and space by having less paper work to organize, as well as saving on money and trees!

 But a paper bill is a good physical reminder to pay the bill on time.
 What if I forget?

 For me personally, I have now changed most of my bills to receive the invoice online and to pay by direct debit.
-I then make sure I have the amount available in my account by using a budget.
-I love using You Need A Budget for this purpose!!
+I then make sure I have the amount available in my account by using a budget and setting up Barefoot Investor bank accounts.

 Usually there is no need to hold onto residential or household bills beyond the due date.
-So most bills can be shredded immediately after paying.
+Most bills can be shredded immediately after paying.
 Yes simply tear them up and put in the recycling bin.

-I love how Professional Organiser and author, Marie Kondo shares in her book, the life changing magic of tidying up, how some clients she sees have more elaborate filing systems for all their household paperwork than a small business would.
+I love how tidying up expert, Marie Kondo shares in her book, the life changing magic of tidying up, how some clients she sees have more elaborate filing systems for all their household paperwork than a small business.

 There are one or two bills you need to keep for now.
-So what is the easiest thing to do with those?
+So where should you put them?

-I use two ways of organising important documents for my household.
+I use two ways of organizing important documents for my household.
 I have a lever arch file file that all expenses and documents related to the house, get filed in.
 For example; rates, electricity, invoices for major repairs etc., as well as the mortgage documents and title deeds.
-My exception to the above suggestion to change to online billing, is the electricity bills for our house.
-Ever since we had solar panels installed a few years ago, I like to compare our energy costs from season to season and track how the solar panels are doing.

 It’s simple and it works well for our family!!
 Especially when it comes to accessing specific documents at a moment’s notice.

-What action step do you need to take to simplify how you organise your paper bills?
+What can you do today to simplify how you organise your bills?